|On this page…|

 In the Simulation Target pane, verify that Enable debugging/animation is selected.

-Because you specified a breakpoint on chart entry, execution stops at that point and the debugger shows you informational messages.
+Because you specified a breakpoint on chart entry, execution stops at that point.

 The Step In button executes the next step and stops.

-After each step, watch the chart animation and the debugger status area to see the sequence of execution.
+After each step, watch the chart animation to see the sequence of execution.

 Single-stepping shows that the chart does not exhibit the desired behavior.
 The transitions from First to Second to Third inside the state Power_on are not occurring because the transition from Power_on to Power_off takes priority.
 The output display of code coverage also confirms this observation.